heidar/s3upload/README.md

 Someone at Heroku suggsted to my professor that this would be a good project so I thought I might as well do it, since I wanted to learn how to use S3 too.

+I kind of wanted to do it all from scratch and just do a HTTP PUT with HMAC authentication but I found this really nice Go library for AWS and S3 from Ubuntu.
+I decided to make my life easier and use that instead.

 ## Usage

 ### Command Line Options